BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 ORLANDO -- Microsoft has pounded home the point that Azure is the driving force behind all of the company's major...

 corporate strategies, with an avalanche of products and services that exploit its cloud platform's capabilities -- and squarely target archrival AWS.

 Microsoft showed off more than 70 offerings at its Ignite 2018 conference here today, from technical previews to enhanced available products, many laced with AI and machine learning capabilities.
 The thread that ties many of them together is the Azure cloud platform.

 "The message here is that Azure is the future of the company and they are going to give AWS a run for its money everywhere [AWS] plays," said Dave Bartoletti, vice president and principal analyst at Forrester Research.

 Microsoft's placement of the Azure cloud platform at the heart of all of its strategic initiatives comes as little surprise.
-For several years, the company has touted a "cloud-first" strategy, promising to deliver cloud versions of every core product.
+For several years, the company has touted a "cloud-" strategy, promising to deliver cloud versions of every core product.
 And today, its nearest competitor in terms of platform and customer adoption is AWS, noted Carl Brooks, a research analyst at 451 Research.

 "They should be focusing entirely on Azure; it is the set piece of their strategy right now," he said.

 The timing to showcase such a broad array of enterprise-class products and technologies is appropriate, as Microsoft has established dozens of physical data centers around the world to deliver cloud-based products, and make sure it's in every market it needs to be, Bartoletti said.

 "Now it's about service depth and [product] expansion, delivering the sort of enterprise products that make it easier for larger shops to connect data centers to cloud," he said.